stadiamaps/postal-cities/README.md

 ## Data extraction workflow

 The scripts are designed to be used on a full-planet build but will work just as well for a smaller extract, running the planet build can take some time, if it's your first time try a smaller extract first.

 The expected input format for these scripts is a 4-column TSV file (without a header line).
 The four columns are (in left-to-right order): Postcode, City Name, Longitude, Latitude.

+A full import script that imports both OSM and OA records is located in [scripts/import.sh](scripts/import.sh).
+The rest of this section will break down the extraction process.

 ### Extract the relevant data from OpenStreetMap

 Firstly we need to extract some fields from OSM, we only really need two fields: `addr:postcode` and `addr:city`, we will additionally extract the lat/lon coordinates of the OSM entity in order to determine which county it belongs to, and also to prevent associating a locality very far away from the OSM entity.

-The easiest way to do this is using [pbf2json](https://github.com/pelias/pbf2json), there is an example script `./scripts/pbf2json.sh`.
+The easiest way to do this is using [pbf2json](https://github.com/pelias/pbf2json).

 The `pbf2json` script should output JSON lines, each line contains one OSM entity which has the properties we are looking for.